After the EDNANO-2 Workshop held in Budapest in October 2002, the participants answered a long list of

 expected to make profit out of the workshop.
 The registration cost may include the rent of one

-conference room, refreshment and snacks in the breaks, the abstract booklet and the conference banquet.
+conference room, refreshment and snacks in the breaks, the registration package including the abstract booklet and

-(On the events of 2010, this cost was a bit above 100 Euro.
+On the events of 2022, this cost was 150 Euro (without the excursion fee).
 Although this is not an upper limit, it clearly indicates

-the acceptable cost level.)
-Organizers are expected to apply for domestic or international founds for some support.
+Organizers are expected to apply for domestic or international founds for some support and

 6. Venue